 How Procurement Teams Should Adjust Their Supplier Strategies

 Dual-source where it matters.
+The COVID supply disruption argument for single-source elimination has been well-understood for several years.
+The practical implementation — identifying and qualifying a second supplier — remains incomplete for many programs.
 Reshoring activity has created opportunities to establish domestic backup sources for programs that previously depended on sole-source offshore suppliers.

 Update your total cost models.
-If your total landed cost analysis was built before 2020, the inputs for freight, inventory carrying cost, and exchange rate volatility likely understate the cost of offshore sourcing.
+If your total landed cost analysis was built before 2020, the inputs for freight, inventory carrying cost, and exchange rate volatility likely understate the cost of offshore sourcing relative to current conditions.

 Evaluate supplier financial health more rigorously.
 Reshoring investment is capital-intensive.
-A supplier financial health review should be part of supplier qualification for significant programs.
+Some suppliers are carrying significant debt from facility expansion or equipment investment.
+A supplier financial health review — not just a quality audit — should be part of supplier qualification for significant programs.

 Frequently Asked Questions